-There are also health concerns like Toxic Shock Syndrome (TSS) from tampons.
+There are also health concerns like Toxic Shock Syndrome (TSS) from tampons and any absorbative products.

 Health ramifications aside, options like pads and tampons aren’t good for the planet.
 Each woman will use an estimated 16,000 pads or tampons in her lifetime.
 These products end up in landfills, taking years and years to break down.